 In most river engineering measures to anticipate the transmission capacity, velocity and boundary shear stress distributions caused by the floods are needed.
-Apparent shear stress and transverse momentum transfer resulted from it play important roles in the calculation of flow rate and secondary flows to identify and control the sediment transport mechanism in order for protecting coasts, organizing rivers, designing a stable channel, analyzing scouring as well as transmitting the contamination [4].
+Apparent shear stress and transverse momentum transfer resulted from it play important roles in the calculation of flow rate and secondary flows to identify and control the sediment transport mechanism in order for protecting coasts, organizing rivers, designing a stable channel, analyzing scouring as well as transmitting the contamination.

-A wide range of studies have been conducted in connection with symmetrical compound rectangular channels and the investigation of the apparent shear stress in them as well as the effect of various parameters on them [5].
+A wide range of studies have been conducted in connection with symmetrical compound rectangular channels and the investigation of the apparent shear stress in them as well as the effect of various parameters on them.

 Zhelzinkov (1971), after conducting several studies on compound channels, for the first time, introduced the ratio of depth of the main channel to the depth of the floodplain as a major factor in the hydraulic of compound channels which was later called effective depth.
-Myers (1978), using a Preston tube, measured the shear stress distribution around a compound channel including a deep section and a floodplain in a flume with the size of 9.15 m.
-Using the obtained results, he quantitized the transition of momentum and stated the dangers caused by ignoring this phenomenon in the analysis of the compound channel.
+Myers (1978), using a Preston tube, measured the shear stress distribution around a copmpound channel including a deep section and a floodplain in a flume with the size of 9.15 m.
+Using the obtained results, he quantitized the transition of momentum and stated the dangers casued by ignoring this phenomenon in the analysis of the compound channel.
 Myers called the momentum transfer phenomenon between the main channel and the floodplain "kinetic effect".
 By considering the ratio of the depth of the floodplain to the depth of the whole channel as the relative depth, he studied force changes, apparent shear stress and the intensity of vortices using the Reynolds number and the relative depth.
-He concluded that by increasing the relative depth and the Reynolds number, the apparent shear stress is reduced and the maximums value of apparent shear force can reach 25% of the component of the main channel water weight [6].
+He concluded that by increasing the relative depth and the Reynolds number, the apparent shear stress is reduced and the maximum value of apparent shear force can reach 25% of the component of the main channel water weight.

-Knight and Demetriou (1983) proposed some equations to determine the transverse momentum transfer based on experimental data and found that for compound channels with low relative depth and high floodplain width, apparent shear force increases on the floodplain boundary wall/main channel [2].
+Knight and Demetriou (1983) proposed some equations to determine the transverse momentum transfer based on experimental data and found that for compound channels with low relative depth and high floodplain width, apparent shear force increases on the floodplain boundary wall/main channel [3].
 Knight (1984) studied the effect of roughness difference between the floodplain and main channel on the transverse momentum transfer by the gradual roughening of floodplains in 6 steps in a symmetrical compound channel.
 He also investigated the effect of such a decrease on boundary shear and flow forces in the roughest state of the floodplain by reducing the width of the floodplain.
-He considered 4 dimensionless parameters that contained the ratio of the floodplain width to the main channel width, the ratio of floodplain depth to the depth of the main channel width to the main channel roughness and the ratio of the main channel width.
-After the measurement of shear velocity and force on a humid environment, he proposed some equations to calculate the apparent shear stress in three states of horizontal, vertical and oblique apparent connection faces and came to the conclusion that the percentage of total shear force of floodplains significantly increases with increasing the roughness of floodplains and for a smooth channel (the roughness ratio of the floodplain to the main channel is equal to 1), which is the geometry for the constant main channel (width to depth ratio is equal to 1), the percentage of the shear force of floodplains for a known width ratio increases with increasing of the depth ratio [7].
+He considered 4 dimensionless parameters that contained the ratio of the floodplain width to the main channel width, the ratio of floodplain depth to the depth of the main channel, the ratio of floodplain roughness to the main channel roughness and the ratio of the main channel width to the main channel depth.
+The experiments were conducted in a channel with 15 meters length and 6.1 meters width.
+After the measurement of shear velocity and force on a humid environment, he proposed some equations to calculate the apparent shear stress in three states of horizontal, vertical and oblique apparent connection faces and came to the conclusion that the percentage of total shear force of floodplains significantly increases with increasing the roughness of floodplains and for a smooth channel (the roughness ratio of the floodplain to the main channel is equal to 1), which is the geometry for the constant main channel (width to depth ratio is equal to 1), the percentage of the shear force of floodplains for a known width ratio increases with increasing of the depth ratio.